Particular/docs.particular.net/nservicebus/outbox/index.md

 ## Outbox expiration duration

-Part of the outbox is to guarantee that the data remains consistent if the same message is processed more-than-once.
+Part of the purpose of the outbox is to guarantee that the data remains consistent if the same message is processed more than once.
 A message with the exact same identification can be detected and ignored.
-This data is stored in the outbox record and kept for a configurable duration.
-The default expiration duration depends per persistence implementation.
-All implemetations can be configured on how long an outbox record needs to be stored and some can be configured on how often outbox cleanup needs to occur.
+The identification data for each outbox record is retained.
+The default duration that the data is retained for will vary depending on the persistence chosen for the outbox.
+The default duration, as well as the frequency of data removal, can be overrode for all outbox persistences.

 Ensure that the retention period of the outbox is longer than the maximum time the message can be retried, including delayed retries and manual retries via ServiceControl.
 Additional care must be taken by operators of ServicePulse to not retry messages older than the outbox retention period.

 ## Required storage

 Outbox requires storage.
-The required space can be calculated as follows:
+The amount of storage space required for Outbox can be calculated as follows:

     Total outbox records = Message througput per second * Deduplication period in seconds

-A single outbox record - after all transport operations have been dispatched - usually requires less than 50 bytes of which most are taken for storing the original message ID as this is a string value.
+A single outbox record, after all transport operations have been dispatched, usually requires less than 50 bytes of which most are taken for storing the original message ID as this is a string value.

-NOTE: If the system is processing a high volume of messages per second having a large deduplication timeframe might not be ideal as outbox records will occupy storage.
+NOTE: If the system is processing a high volume of messages, having a long deduplication timeframe will increase the amount of storage space that is required by Outbox.

 ## Outbox cleanup interval

-How outbox cleanup is performed depends per persistence implementation.
+Outbox cleanup varies depending on the persistence that is chosen.
 Most persisters run a cleanup task every minute.

-Depending on the throughput this cleanup interval can be run more often to make a single cleanup operation purge less records per interval.
+Depending on the throughput of the system's endpoints, the Outbox cleanup interval can be run more frequently.
+This will allow each cleanup operation to purge the fewest records possible each time it runs, which will allow the cleanup to execute faster.

 ## Persistence